Asabeneh/30-Days-Of-JavaScript/05_Day/05_day_arrays.md

 #### Slice array elements

 Slice: To cut out a multiple items in range.
 It takes two parameters:starting and ending position.
-It doesn't include the ending position
+It doesn't include the ending position.

 ```js
   const numbers = [1,2,3,4,5]